 - 5.1 The National Framework requires that Fire Authorities must produce an Integrated Risk Management Plan (IRMP) that identifies and assesses all foreseeable fire and rescue related risks that could affect its community, including those of a cross-border, multi-authority and / or national nature.
 The plan must have regard to the community risk registers produced by Local Resilience Forums and any other local risk analyses as appropriate.
-Each fire and rescue authority integrated IRMP must: - be easily accessible and publicly available; and,

-- reflect effective consultation throughout its development and at all review stages with the community, its workforce and representative bodies, and partners. - 5.2 The Government guidance relating to statements of assurance requires that they should include details of IRMP consultations and, in particular, that appropriate information was provided to enable active and informed participation. - 5.3 Buckinghamshire and Milton Keynes Fire Authority regularly reviews the fire and rescue related risks to the community it serves and updates its IRMP in response to any material changes to the nature and level of the risks identified and assessed. - 5.4 The Authority's current IRMP, known as the '2015-20 Public Safety Plan', is published on its website.
+Each fire and rescue authority integrated IRMP must: - be easily accessible and publicly available; and, - reflect effective consultation throughout its development and at all review stages with the community, its workforce and representative bodies, and partners. - 5.2 The Government guidance relating to statements of assurance requires that they should include details of IRMP consultations and, in particular, that appropriate information was provided to enable active and informed participation. - 5.3 Buckinghamshire and Milton Keynes Fire Authority regularly reviews the fire and rescue related risks to the community it serves and updates its http://bucksfire.gov.uk/files/8114/2116/4524/2015 - 20 PSP Updated after 17 Dec CFA.pdf

+IRMP in response to any material changes to the nature and level of the risks identified and assessed.

+5.4 The Authority's current IRMP, known as the '2015-20 Public Safety Plan', is published on its website.
 This sets out the Authority's strategy for achieving its vision of making 'Buckinghamshire and Milton Keynes the safest areas in England in which to live, work and travel':